dbfl2026/db-work-samples/README.md

 # AI Operations, Data Integrity, and Workflow Systems - Work Samples

-This repo contains work samples in AI operations, workflow QA, data integrity, and system design - built to keep outputs consistent and workflows traceable.
+This repo contains work samples in AI operations, workflow QA, data integrity, and workflow design.
+The focus is practical execution: keeping outputs consistent, making workflows traceable, and building systems that can be understood, tested, and maintained.

 ## Start Here